ahmedhassanean/Python-for-everybody/README.md

 # Python-for-everybody
-this is python for everybody codes from courses course
+"this is python for everybody codes from courses course"